Sikh Reference Library: Efforts to recover the material

 On 25 March 2003, A. P. J. Abdul Kalam made assurances that the books, documents, and manuscripts would be returned; however, he took no further action.

 On 26 April 2004, the Punjab and Haryana High Court ordered the Central Government, Government of Punjab, and the CBI to return the "valuables, books, scriptures, paintings, etc, that were seized from the Golden Temple during “Operation Bluestar” in 1984".

 In February and May 2009, A. K. Antony, defense minister of India, claimed in parliament that the Indian Army no longer had any material taken from the library.
 Various members of parliament and the SGPC criticized him for "misleading parliament".

+In a statement dated to 3 August 2018 as a response to a request-to-information inquiry, the Centre claimed it had returned confiscated items to the SGPC or Punjab Government already, stating: "About 4000 documents/books/files gold/gold ornaments, silver/silver ornaments, precious stone currency at sector were recovered by a central agency during Operation Blue Star in 1984.
+The articles and documents handed over either to SGPC or to the Government of Punjab."
+However, the SGPC denies the claim and claims the items were not returned to it.

 Revival

+Restocking

 The library was restored after the original and its collection was destroyed in Operation Blue Star.
 Its collection has been refilled due to community, institutional, and individual-based donations of literary works.
 The revived library continues in operation to the present.
 It has amassed a collection of 24,540 books according to a 2017 estimate.
 Estimates for individual types of other literary works is 550 Guru Granth Sahib manuscripts, 75 Dasam Granth manuscripts, and 1,300 general manuscripts.
 No issued edicts (hukamnama) signed by the Sikh Gurus have been recollected in the revived library.

+Preservation

+A special fumigation treatment chamber has been installed to preserve the works from insect and environmental damage.

+Digitization

-Digitization work is being conducted to save the collection for posterity and to prevent a similar loss of its contents again.
-A special fumegation treatment chamber has been installed to preserve the works from insect and environmental damage.
+Digitization work began in 2008 and is being conducted to save the collection for posterity and to prevent a similar loss of its contents again.
+Digitization work first began under a private firm but this led to disappointments so the library started digitizing its own collection itself starting in 2013.
+As of September 2017, 4,000 works were fully digitized, with 15% of the entire stock being digitized since 2008.
+At the then rate of digitization using two cameras, one scanner, four lights, and other equipment, six books are transformed into PDF format weekly.

+The literary collection of the library is planned to be available for online reading through a digital portal: